mafjuuu/soc-lab-wazuh/README.md

 <img width="1501" height="248" alt="image" src="https://github.com/user-attachments/assets/41210365-8c65-416e-9740-53220be4696f" />
 <img width="1534" height="360" alt="image" src="https://github.com/user-attachments/assets/6826bc39-56f8-4623-8d82-33b201ce5273" />

+Detecting the attack is a success, but the final goal of a SOC is response.
+The next logical step would be to block the attacker's IP address, either manually by a security analyst or automatically through an IPS (Intrusion Prevention System) like Wazuh’s Active Response.
+This would cut off the brute-force attempt before the hacker can find a valid password.

 This test was the most important part of the project.
 It proved that my home lab can successfully detect real-world hacking tools and provide a clear warning to a security analyst.